TechnologyRediscovery/codenforce/docs/case/casescreen.md

 ![screenshot](img/nov7.png)

 13. Select 'Record Mailing' (located next to the 'Finalize and Lock' selection).
+This will also automatically generate a Follow Up Event for the Default follow up window, as configured in the Letter Type settings.

 ![screenshot](img/nov8.png)